ryan-mcclue/musings/notes.md

 x_min and one_past_last_max_x naming convention in for loops as never actually reach max_x val_count naming convention for amount variables

-CRT rand() is awful.
+In general, the CRT is bloated (maybe because it had to adhere to odd C standards... in fact the undefined-behaviour of C results in performance gains)
-the CRT is not multi-threaded (is this way wrap CRT functions?)
+CRT rand() is awful; no inlining and huge call stack. replace with xor_shift (literally get a 3x performance benefit not using this one call in CRT) the CRT is not multi-threaded (is this why wrap CRT functions?)

 2d games don't really care about gamma correction? artist creates in SRGB space (in photoshop)